microsoft/PubSec-Info-Assistant/docs/deployment/deployment.md

-# Deploying Information Assistant (IA) accelerator to Azure
+# Deploying Information Assistant (IA) copilot template to Azure

 :warning: **IMPORTANT**: Please ensure you have met the [Azure account requirements](../../README.md#azure-account-requirements) before continuing.

-Follow these steps to get the accelerator up and running in a subscription of your choice.
+Follow these steps to get the copilot template up and running in a subscription of your choice.
 Note that there may be specific instructions for deploying to Azure Government or other Sovereign regions.

-If you prefer to have a more guided experience, you may choose to [view the click-through deployment guide](https://aka.ms/InfoAssist/deploy) for this accelerator.
+If you prefer to have a more guided experience, you may choose to [view the click-through deployment guide](https://aka.ms/InfoAssist/deploy) for this copilot template.

 ## Development Environment Configuration

-The deployment process for the IA accelerator, uses a concept of **Developing inside a Container** to containerize all the necessary pre-requisite component without requiring them to be installed on the local machine.
+The deployment process for the IA copilot template, uses a concept of **Developing inside a Container** to containerize all the necessary pre-requisite component without requiring them to be installed on the local machine.
 The environment you will work in will be created using a development container or dev container hosted on a virtual machine using GitHub Codespaces.

 Begin by first forking the Information Assistant repository into your own repository.
 This can be useful for managing any changes you may require for your local environment.
 It will also enable you to accept and merge changes from the Information Assistant repo as future releases and hotfixes are made available.